-In contrast, the interior design assistant job description includes–in many states–a two-year college degree.
+In many states, only a two-year college degree is required.
 However, interior design assistants take many of the core classes offered to student CIDs.
 These often include many technical and creative courses as well as the ability to earn job experience while in school.
 In established design programs, students receive instruction from expert design professors eager to pass on their knowledge.

 Certified interior designers are highly qualified for roles as interior design consultants.
 These individuals work with either residential or commercial clients to plan aesthetic and spatial layouts by recommending color schemes, furnishings, lighting, and other decorative accessories.
 CIDs will meet with clients and review the space to get a feel for individual preferences and styles.
 Once a layout and concept are approved, CIDs will often work with a select vendor of their choosing to complete the actual installation.
 Many CIDs are self-employed or provide freelance services, though some designers work full-time for an employer.